khoih-prog/MultiResetDetector_Generic/README.md

 If LittleFS size is reduced to 1024KB, test is OK with only **maximum 4 files**.

-Beware and keep cheking for updates.
+Beware and keep checking for updates.

 ---
 ---